Create and Manage a Remote Partition (Analysis Services)

 Create and deploy a secondary database (in SSDT)

-On the subordinate server: Deploy the solution.
+On the secondary server: Deploy the solution.

 Enable features (in SSMS)